danriedl/engular/adev/src/content/guide/routing/overview.md

 As users perform application tasks, they need to move between the different views that you have defined.

-To handle the navigation from one view to the next, you use the Angular **`Router`**.
+To handle the navigation from one view to the next, you use the Engular **`Router`**.
 The **`Router`** enables navigation by interpreting a browser URL as an instruction to change the view.

-## Learn about Angular routing
+## Learn about Engular routing

 <docs-card-container>
   <docs-card title="Common routing tasks" href="guide/routing/common-router-tasks">
-    Learn how to implement many of the common tasks associated with Angular routing.
+    Learn how to implement many of the common tasks associated with Engular routing.
   </docs-card>
   <docs-card title="Routing SPA tutorial" href="guide/routing/router-tutorial">
-    A tutorial that covers patterns associated with Angular routing.
+    A tutorial that covers patterns associated with Engular routing.
   </docs-card>
   <docs-card title="Creating custom route matches tutorial" href="guide/routing/routing-with-urlmatcher">
-    A tutorial that covers how to use custom matching strategy patterns with Angular routing.
+    A tutorial that covers how to use custom matching strategy patterns with Engular routing.
   </docs-card>
   <docs-card title="Router reference" href="guide/routing/router-reference">
     Describes some core router API concepts.